RoastiProgramms/Hang-Man/README.md

 # Hang-Man
 Single player "Hangman" game with the function of account creation, with which you can play with your custom words.
-There is a system with forgotten password.
+There is a system for forgotten password.